 Students and faculty alike may speak ill of memorization, saying that they believe one should understand, not memorize chemistry.
 Understanding is important.
 However, so is memorization.
 Here’s why:

 Once you memorize something, the information is instantly available to you.
 You don’t have to waste time searching for it each time you need it.
-Think how hard it would be if you had to look up every phone number you dialed, without having Four students studying; know these molecules' shapes written on the whiteboardsome key ones memorized.
-Similarly, you don’t want to be looking up the different numbers of carbon atoms in methane, ethane, propane and butane every time you use these.
+Think how hard it would be if you had to look up every phone number you dialed, without having some key ones memorized.
+Similarly, you don’t want to be looking up the different numbers of carbon atoms in methane, ethane, propane and butane every time you use these. - Freedom to think

 Once you memorize something, you don’t have to mentally fumble around trying to remember it.
 Think how much more smoothly a conversation goes when you know a person’s name and aren’t trying to remember it while you are talking to the person.
 Similarly, your ability to talk to your instructor and peers goes more smoothly if you don’t fumble when you speak the language of chemistry.